First CLAS Program Information

 Please note: Due to the low cost of First CLAS ($50), the scholarships will be granted only to students whose family have limited financial resources.
 The determining factor of eligibility will be the FAFSA filed by the student.

-July 22 - Scholarships awarded to students.
-Notifications will be sent out via e-mail.
+July 20 - Scholarships awarded to students.
+Notifications will be sent out via e-mail with acceptance to program.

 We are happy to work with families to make sure that First CLAS is accessible.
 Please contact us with any questions or concerns.